-- The accounts of terminated users were not disabled or deprovisioned in accordance with the SSA defined timeframe. - SSA procedural documentation to support its account management processes did not include the timeliness attribute or the segregation of duties requirements to execute the controls. - For one financially significant application, account review of the database accounts and user responsibilities was not performed in accordance with the SSA defined timeframe. - The monitoring and review of privileged user activities were not consistently followed in accordance with SSA procedures.
+- The accounts of terminated users were not disabled or deprovisioned in accordance with the SSA defined timeframe. - SSA procedural documentation to support its account management processes did not include the procedures for handling cases requiring a second reviewer and thus individuals reviewed and certified their own access. - For one financially significant application, the users' account history for provisioning and deprovisioning of access was not available. - For one financially significant application, users provisioning was not performed in accordance with SSA defined policy and procedures.